SkylineCommunications/dataminer-docs/connector-help/connector_help/Globo MCR Manager.md

 ## About

-The Globo MCR Manager driver is used in conjunction with a Visio file, which is the Visual Overview layer of the corresponding element.Commands are sent between the Visio file and the manager element in order to execute actions.
+The Globo MCR Manager driver is used in conjunction with a Visio file, which is the Visual Overview layer of the corresponding element.
+Commands are sent between the Visio file and the manager element in order to execute actions.

 ### Ranges of the driver